 University students encounter setbacks from time to time.
 If you encounter difficulties and need assistance, it's important to reach out.
 Consider discussing the situation with an instructor or academic advisor.
 Learn about resources that assist with wellness and academic success.

-Ecampus students are always encouraged to discuss issues that impact your academic success with the Ecampus_success@oregonstate.edu toidentify strategies and resources that can support you in your educational goals.
+Ecampus students are always encouraged to discuss issues that impact your academicsuccess with the Ecampus Success Team.
+Email ecampus.success@oregonstate.edu toidentify strategies and resources that can support you in your educational goals.

-· For mental health:
+• For mental health: